alexchong/alexchong.github.old/content/posts/why-you-should-use-a-master-passphrase-and-password-manager-in-2021.md

 ---
 title: "Why You Should Use a Master Passphrase and Password Manager in 2021"
-description: "Avoid using one password for everything (like I did)"
+description: "Avoid using a single password for everything (like I did up until 2018)"
 tags: ["authentication", "policy", "security"]
-date: 2021-02-23
+date: 2021-03-02
 ---

 ## Table of Contents